makuke1234/femto/README.md

 # Features

-- [x] all saved files use CRLF line-ending format by default, LF and CR are also supported
+- [x] All saved files use CRLF line-ending format by default, LF and CR are also supported
-- [x] femto editor utilizes the whole command prompt window, window is as big as your console currently is
+- [x] The femto editor utilizes the whole command prompt window, window is as big as your console currently is
-- [x] the last line of the window is dedicated to status, for example showing success or failure when an attempting to save a file
+- [x] The last line of the window is dedicated to status, for example showing success or failure when an attempting to save a file
-- [ ] search results highlighting
+- [ ] Search support & search results highlighting
-- [ ] syntax highlighting
+- [ ] Syntax highlighting
+- [x] Mouse scrolling
-- [ ] mouse scrolling
+- [ ] Mouse operated text cursor
-- [ ] proper tab support, optional tabs-to-spaces, tab width adjustment, by default tab is 4 spaces
+- [ ] Proper tab support, optional tabs-to-spaces, tab width adjustment, by default tab is 4 spaces
-- [ ] optional settings JSON file, can be named either `femto.json`, `femto-settings.json`, `femto_settings.json` or `settings.json`
+- [ ] Optional settings JSON file, can be named either `femto.json`, `femto-settings.json`, `femto_settings.json` or `settings.json`
-    * *If multiple files exist with any of the names above, the settings file would be preferred with the priority order above*
+    * *If multiple files exist with any of the names above, the settings file will be selected following the order above*
-- [ ] all settings can be given by command line arguments
+- [ ] All settings can be given by command line arguments
-- [ ] multi-file support
+- [ ] Multi-file support
-- [x] keyboard shortcuts:
+- [x] Keyboard shortcuts:
     | Key                            | Action                                        |
     | ------------------------------ | --------------------------------------------- |
     | <kbd>ESC</kbd>                 | Exit editor                                   |